Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 ﻿# Kuku's Villager Mod

 ## NOTICE
-2. May work initially in Multiplayer as we got rid of beds BUT has not been designed with multiplayer in mind so there may be issues specially with work commands as it alters container's contents. <br>
+1. May work initially in Multiplayer as we got rid of beds BUT has not been designed with multiplayer in mind so there may be issues specially with work commands as it alters container's contents. <br>
-3. Remove your Config file and Recommended to start a new game although not necessary.
 ## Installation (manual)
 Paste the plugins folder in valheim/BepInEx/